-As Table 3 shows, accumulated unreserved, undesignated fund balance in the primary operating funds totaled \$87.7 million at the end of 2006 on a financial reporting basis.
-On a budgetary basis, while the County ended 2006 with accumulated unreserved and undesignated fund balance totaling \$103.91 million, it should be pointed out that \$13 million was appropriated for non-recurring purposes in the Adopted 2007 Budget and \$25 million subsequently was supplementally appropriated into the 2007 Budget to make tax certiorari payments.
+As Table 3 shows, accumulated unreserved, undesignated fund balance in the primary operating funds totaled \$70.8 million at the end of 2007 on a financial reporting basis.
+On a budgetary basis, while the County ended 2007 with accumulated unreserved and undesignated fund balance totaling \$89.9 million. \$10 million of prior years surplus has been appropriated into the 2008 budget to make tax certiorari payments.

-Unreserved fund balance in the sewer and storm water resources district grew by \$69.6 million, reflecting several factors including budget surpluses, debt restructuring, and the receipt of Federal and State grant recoveries.
+Unreserved fund balance in the sewer and storm water resources district grew by \$40.8 million, reflecting several factors including budget surpluses, debt restructuring, and the receipt of Federal and State grant revenues.

-The County's operating surplus and its ability to increase the size of its accumulated unreserved, undesignated fund balance on a budgetary basis were the result of conservative budgeting, a series of one-time benefits, and substantial progress in the implementation of core elements of the multi-year financial plan.
+The County's operating surplus on a budgetary basis was the result of conservative budgeting, a series of one-time benefits, and substantial progress in the implementation of core elements of the multi-year financial plan.
 Specific factors that contributed to the County's fiscal performance were as follows:

 - The County's workforce management program limited new hiring primarily to essential and/or emergency functional areas, and throughout the year, full-time staffing levels were below budgeted levels.
-For example, on December 21, 2006, full-time staffing in the primary operating funds was 269 positions below the budget allotment of 9,163. - The County successfully implemented a series of "smart government initiatives" the value of which totaled \$8.9 million.
-These initiatives included Police Department overtime management, health and human services administrative consolidation and various revenue enhancements.
+For example, on December 20, 2007, full-time staffing in the primary operating funds was 356 positions below the budget allotment of 9,195. - The County successfully implemented a series of "smart government initiatives" the value of which totaled \$5.9 million.
+These initiatives included Persons in Need of Supervision ("PINS") individuals being diverted to less costly alternatives and human services administrative consolidation and various expense savings. - Investment income exceeded budget by \$7.5 million due to a conservative budget estimate and higher than expected short-term interest rates.

-- Investment income exceeded budget by \$12.8 million due to a conservative budget estimate and higher than expected increases in interest rates. - There were several one-time recoveries in 2006, including \$4.1 million in State reimbursement for prior Medicaid expenses, \$6 million in Medicaid cap reconciliations, and \$2.2 million from a settlement related to defective bullet-proof vests. - Partially offsetting these positive results were several negative factors including a \$7.6 million shortfall in sales tax receipts, increasing Early Intervention and Special Education costs and rising energy rates.
+- There were several one-time recoveries in 2007, including \$2 million in retroactive rate reduction from BOCES and \$2 million in Payment in Lieu of Taxes ("PILOT") settlements. - Partially offsetting these positive results were several negative factors including a \$7.6 million shortfall in sales tax receipts on a budgetary basis, increasing Early Intervention and Special Education costs and rising energy rates.